Fansaly/X299-STRIX-macOS/README.md

-This guide is to install macOS High Sierra on a PC that uses the ROG STRIX X299-E GAMING motherboard.
+The purpose of this guide is to improve **macOS High Sierra** that has been installed on PC of **ROG STRIX X299-E GAMING** motherboard.

 ### Translations
 - [简体中文](README.zh_CN.md)